VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-Messages can be propagated too, instead of being specifically directed to a known ListenerObject.
-Usually, the propagation starts at the Stage’s level and is done through the GameState’s interface:
+Messages can be propagated too, instead of being specifically directed to a known `ListenerObject`.
+Usually, the propagation starts at the `Stage`’s level and is done through the `GameState`’s interface:

 ```cpp
 bool PongState::onRemoteGoneAway(ListenerObject eventFirer __attribute__((unused)))